gfgit/ModelRailroadTimetablePlanner/README.md

 The development started as a small hobby project back in 2016, in collaboration with italian FREMO organizations.
 It was rewritten from scratch due to core instsbilities and limitations.
-Since then it has grown to the point I cannot manage it alone anymore.
+Since then it has grown unexpectedly.
-So I published it on Github hoping to keep it alive.
+So I'd like it to become a comunity project!

 # Project motto

-Less time spent on the computer, more time to have fun on your railway Layout!!!
+Less time spent on the computer, more time to have fun on your railway layout!!!

 # Contributing to the project